MultiSafepay/docs/content/payments/methods/wallet/googlepay/activation.md

 {{< blue-notice >}} If using a ready-made integration:

 - First check that the payment method is supported.
-- Once you have activated the method in your MultiSafepay dashboard, you must also enable it in your [backend](/glossaries/multisafepay-glossary/#backend).  {{< /blue-notice >}}
+- Once activated for your account, you must also enable the payment method in your [backend](/glossaries/multisafepay-glossary/#backend).  {{< /blue-notice >}}

-To use Google Pay™, you must also have credit card payments activated in your MultiSafepay account.
+To use Google Pay™, you must also have credit card payments activated for your MultiSafepay account.
 If not already activated, email a request to <sales@multisafepay.com>

 In the email, provide your expected:

 - Average, minimum, and maximum credit card transaction amounts
 - Annual turnover in credit card transactions

-Once approved, to activate credit card payments and Google Pay in your MultiSafepay account, follow these steps:
+Once approved, to activate credit card payments and Google Pay for your MultiSafepay account, follow these steps:

-1. Sign in to your [MultiSafepay account](https://merchant.multisafepay.com).
+1. Sign in to your [MultiSafepay dashboard](https://merchant.multisafepay.com).
 2. Go to **Settings**.
 3. To activate the payment method for: